locvx1234/Linux-Tutorial/README.md

-# Basic Linux commands
+# Basic Linux
-This reposistory reports my hacks with basic linux commands.
+This reposistory reports my hacks with basic linux stuff.
 It is intended for personal use only.
 Adriano